Emory S. Land: Interwar years and World War II

+In July 1922, Land qualified as a naval aviation observer in Pensacola, Florida.
+In January 1923, he was promoted to captain.
+Land subsequently earned a private pilot's license at the age of 49.
+His interest in aviation was partly spurred by his wife's cousin Charles Lindbergh.
+He served as assistant chief of the Navy Bureau of Aeronautics for about two years and then on extended leave as vice president and treasurer of the Daniel Guggenheim Fund for the Promotion of Aeronautics for over a year until 1930.

-From October 1, 1932 until April 1, 1937, Land was Chief of the Bureau of Construction and Repair.
+From October 1, 1932, until April 1, 1937, Land was Chief of the Bureau of Construction and Repair.
 In this position, he played a major role in submarine development leading to the highly successful fleet boats of World War II.

-Land retired in 1937, but on February 18, 1938 he became Chairman of the U.S. Maritime Commission, overseeing the design and construction of the more than 4,000 Liberty ships and Victory ships that flew the U.S. flag during World War II.
+Land retired as a rear admiral in 1937, but on February 18, 1938, he became Chairman of the U.S. Maritime Commission, overseeing the design and construction of the more than 4,000 Liberty ships and Victory ships that flew the U.S. flag during World War II.
 Land concurrently served as Administrator of the War Shipping Administration (WSA), established by Executive Order 9054 on February 7, 1942.
 Thus Land exercised authority over both construction and allocation of non-combatant maritime assets to Army, Navy and commerce.
+In July 1944, he was advanced to vice admiral on the retired list by a special act of Congress.

 Land was also instrumental in overseeing the establishment of the United States Merchant Marine Academy, located in Kings Point, New York as a commissioning source for officers entering the Merchant Marine and Naval Reserve in World War II.
 Land Hall, located at the Academy, is named in his honor.

 Post-war activities

 On January 15, 1946, Land resigned as Chairman of the U.S. Maritime Commission.
-For his outstanding services he was rewarded with the Navy Distinguished Service Medal by the War Department.
+For his outstanding services he was rewarded with both the Army Distinguished Service Medal and the Navy Distinguished Service Medal by the War Department.

 Later life and death

 Land served as President of the Air Transport Association of America from 1946 to 1957 and worked as a consultant for General Dynamics Corporation until his death in November 1971 at age 92.
-He was buried at Arlington National Cemetery, in Arlington, Virginia.
+He lived in Washington, D.C., and continued to walk several miles daily, but died at the Naval Hospital in Bethesda, Maryland.
+Land was buried beside his wife at Arlington National Cemetery, in Arlington, Virginia.